Gleyber Torres Player Props: Yankees vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.92 team ERA ranks 10th among all league pitching staffs.
+- The Padres' 3.88 team ERA ranks 10th among all MLB pitching staffs.

-- Padres pitchers combine to surrender 55 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- The Padres rank 11th in baseball in home runs given up (56 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.